Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Kitchen

-The kitchen can also be a healing space especially if you like to cook.... and eat.
-Use whatever colors you like, but keep in mind when everything is white - it looks sterile and lifeless.
+The kitchen can be a healing space especially if you like to cook.... and eat.
+Use whatever colors you like, but keep in mind if you go with most everything white - it looks sterile and lifeless.

-If you prefer white and light colors, throw in a couple plants or other items that add color like a fruit basket & flower vase.
-This will bring your kitchen to life and make it more inviting.
+If you want your kitchen to be inviting, and look alive - and you still prefer white and light colors - add a plant, appliances, or other items that add color like a fruit basket & flower vase.

 Lighting should be bright white with cool white bulbs.
-For date night - cook dinner together and have fun in the kitchen.
-Put on upbeat or sexy tunes to seriously boost your happy hormones.
+For date night - cook dinner together and have fun.
+Dim the lights & put on some sexy tunes to seriously boost your happy hormones.

 The whiter the surface colors, the more you can see crumbs & dirty fingerprints.
 Only keep appliances on the countertops if they're used often during the week.
 An un-cluttered kitchen is more inviting, fresh, and gives it a cleaner look.
 If the kitchen is open to the living room, consider adding the same or similar accent colors in the kitchen so the spaces blend well together.